 You can then use EpicPen's tool palette:

-• Use EpicPen's pointer tool to select figures in Curio and use the Touch Bar controls to skip through slides.
+- Use EpicPen's pointer tool to select figures in Curio and use the Touch Bar controls to skip through slides. - Use EpicPen's brush tool to draw on the screen using their brushes.